A great Finnish success story

 War years and post-war years 1939–55

 Rural-urban migration intensifies in the early 1950s.
-This also means that the focus of the cooperative credit societies’ operations shifts towards urban areas.
-This presents a challenge to cooperative credit societies to arrange home loans and be involved in building homes for new urbanites.
+For the cooperative credit societies, this leads to a shift in focus towards urban areas: they begin to offer home loans and get involved in building homes for new urbanites.

-During 1955–69, the market share of cooperative credit societies develop favourably, which is proof of the credit societies’ flexible adjustment to new circumstances.
+During 1955–69, the market share of cooperative credit societies develops favourably, demonstrating their flexible adjustment to their new circumstances.

-As a result of larger deposits with the cooperative credit societies, funds deposited with OKO Bank as the central bank increase.
-As a result, OKO Bank is much better-positioned to provide finance for businesses too.
-OKO Bank acquires funding mainly from Germany by issuing bonds that help increase lending to small and mid-size companies.
+As deposits with the cooperative credit societies grow, funds deposited with OKO Bank (the central bank) increase.
+This places OKO Bank in a much better position to provide finance for businesses as well as households.
+OKO Bank acquires funding (mainly from West Germany) by issuing bonds that help it to increase its lending to small and mid-size companies.